 Find out what makes your audience interact with your Instagram, through posts or stories, and keep doing it!
 If your audience comments the most when you show one of your baking secrets, then do it again!
 If your audience answers the questions box the most when you ask for help on making a decision, do it again!
 This helps everyone feel connected and valued.

-Stay positive and radiate positivity on Instagram.
+How to stay positive and radiate positivity on Instagram

 If you’re like me, you’ve probably un-followed anyone who complains, whines, bashes others or fails to provide enough positive vibes.
 I don’t like my day being dampened by anything less than what’s positive and forward-thinking.